 About the Clifford Bowey School Foundation

 Founded in 1970, the Clifford Bowey School Foundation is a registered charitable organisation managed by the Clifford Bowey School Council which includes parents and staff members.
 The Foundation raises money to support school programs and new initiatives.
 Over past years, donations to the school have contributed towards the Snoezelen room, swimming pool equipment, items for the toy library, and classroom learning materials.
 The school recently installed a new primary playground and a new accessible senior playground.
-Our newest project is the building of a Safety Village to teach our students about road safety.

 About Clifford Bowey School

 To Each According To Their Needs...

 ...From Each According To Their Abilities

 Clifford Bowey is a school for children with a variety of special needs.
 Some students have neurological disorders, many students are non-verbal, and all are developmentally delayed.
 Many students have additional disorders.
 All students are unique in their own way.
 Our school accommodates 104 students ranging in age from 4 to 21 years.
 Clifford Bowey Public School is a leader in education for students with special needs.